lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab1.md

 *This comes from problem 1, chapter 4 on page 232-233.*

-A store provides discounts for the military based on the dollar amount of the purchase..
+A store provides discounts for the military based on the dollar amount of the purchase.
 In this program, you will prompt the user for the dollar amount purchased and whether they are in the military or not.
-It will then determine the discount, sales tax cost and total.
+The program will then determine the discount, sales tax cost and total.
 It will print out this information in a neat way.

 If a person is in the military, they get a 15% discount if they spend $150 or more.